-The foundation has entered into a partnership arrangement with the California Community Colleges Scholarship Endowment (Endowment) through the Foundation for California Community Colleges (FCCC).
-The Endowment has been set up to provide marching scholarship funds for California community colleges.
-The endowment was formed through a generous \$50 million matching commitment from the Bernard Osher Foundation and an initial contribution of \$25 million.
-The California Community Colleges and the Foundation for California Community Colleges had until June 2011 to raise an additional \$50 million, for which the Osher Foundation provided a 50 percent match up to \$25 million.
-Beginning with the 2009-10 year, the Endowment distributed scholarship funding from the initial \$25 million gift to each participating community college.
-The allocation is based on each colleges full time equivalent student (FTES) and each scholarship will be valued at \$1,000 per school year.
+The foundation participates in a partnership arrangement with the California Community Colleges Scholarship Endowment (Endowment) through the Foundation for California Community Colleges (FCCC).
+The Endowment has been set up to provide matching scholarship funds for California community colleges.
+The endowment was formed through a generous \$ 50 million matching commitment from the Bernard Osher Foundation and an initial contribution of \$ 25 million.
+The California Community Colleges and the Foundation for California Community Colleges had until June 2011 to raise an additional \$ 50 million, for which the Osher Foundation provided a 50 percent match up to \$ 25 million.
+Beginning with the 2009-10 year, the Endowment distributed scholarship funding from the initial \$ 25 million gift to each participating community college.
+The allocation is based on each colleges full time equivalent student (FTES) and each scholarship will be valued at \$ 1,000 per school year.

-The Foundation transferred \$500,000 to the California Community Colleges Scholarship Endowment during fiscal year 2011.
+The Foundation transferred \$ 500,000 to the California Community Colleges Scholarship Endowment during fiscal year 2011.
 These funds are invested in a pooled investment fund held by the Foundation for California Community Colleges (FCCC).
-As of June 30, 2012 the fair value of this investment was \$501,668, and included an unrealized gain of \$1,668.
-The investments with FCCC have been reported at fair value in the amount of \$501,668 in these financial statements.
-The FCCC has assembled an investment advisory committee charged with the responsibility for directing and monitoring the investment management of the Endowment's assets.
+As of June 30, 2014 the fair value of this investment was \$ 553,207, and included an unrealized gain of \$ 43,889.
+The investments with FCCC have been reported at fair value in the amount of \$ 553,207 in these financial statements.